Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Conclusion

 \section{Conclusion}

 In this paper, we propose a robust identity perceptual watermarking framework that proactively defends against malicious Deepfake face swapping.
-By securely assigning identity semantics to the watermarks, our approach concurrently accomplishes detection and source tracing with a single robust watermark for the first time.
-Meanwhile, the confidentiality is guaranteed by devising an unpredictable chaotic encryption system on the identity perceptual watermarks.
-Extensive experimental results have proved that our method is robust when facing both common and malicious manipulations on the watermarked images even under cross-dataset settings.
-Moreover, by leveraging a single Deepfake face swapping algorithm for fine-tuning, we are able to preserve promising cross-manipulation performance against unseen face swapping algorithms.
-The AUC scores of 98.66\% and 98.97\% at $128 \times 128$ and $256 \times 256$ resolutions further prove the promising detection ability of our approach on Deepfake face swapping, significantly outperforming the state-of-the-art passive detectors.
+By innovatively and securely assigning identity semantics to the watermarks, our approach concurrently accomplishes Deepfake detection and source tracing with a single robust watermark for the first time.
+Meanwhile, confidentiality is guaranteed by devising a chaotic encryption system that brings unpredictability to identity perceptual watermarks.
+Extensive experimental results have proved that our method is robust when faced against both common and malicious manipulations, even under cross-dataset settings.
+Moreover, by leveraging a single face swapping algorithm, SimSwap, for fine-tuning, we are able to preserve promising cross-manipulation performance against unseen face swapping algorithms.
+The AUC scores of $95.39\%$ and $97.57\%$ at $128 \times 128$ and $256 \times 256$ resolutions against mixed manipulations have further proved the promising detection ability of our approach against Deepfake face swapping, significantly outperforming the state-of-the-art passive detectors.
+Lastly, the reliable top-5, top-3, and top-1 source tracing accuracies of 98.10\%, 97.72\%, and 96.56\% favorably demonstrate the ability of our method to trace back to the original victim identity along with proactive Deepfake detection.

 Admittedly, since the watermarks are identity perceptual, the proposed framework is unable to detect face re-enactment manipulations that modify facial expressions and poses but retain facial identities.
 Our future work will focus on designing a unified framework to proactively defend against both face swapping and face re-enactment manipulations by analyzing and introducing the corresponding facial attribute features.